kaidez/kaidez.com/_posts/2013-10-11-site-update-walk-through-2013.md

 At the time of this blog post, there are 16 particular JS files I brought into the site build.
 Some are core libraries, some are plugins and some contain code I wrote.

 In order to work, some of the code I wrote depends on some of the libraries and plugins.
-In the past, this meant I would have make sure all these files were listed in `<script>` tags on my page, and in a specific order to ensure that none of the JS would break.
+In the past, this meant I would have make sure all these files were listed in `<script>` tags on my page, and in a specific order to ensure that none of their functionality would break.

 Of course, I would concatenate and minify these 16 files into one, but would still need to ensure that the files were concatenated/minified in the proper order so, again, nothing broke.
 You have to worry about this stuff when doing JS development.

 RequireJS does all of the worrying for me.
 I made sure it was properly configured on my page, wrote single code modules, and made sure the modules referenced any libraries and/or plugins it depended on.
 RequireJS did the rest, including minifying and concatenating things in the proper order.

 RequireJS doesn't manage ALL of this site's JavaScript...we'll discuss that in a minute.
-But RequireJS manages most of it very well, which is its primary function.
+But RequireJS manages most of it very well.

+Which is an important point: while it takes optimization seriously, RequireJS' main purpose in life is to allow developers to write JS in a modular, well-organized fashion (its [documentation](http://requirejs.org/docs/api.html#usage) is very clear about this purpose	).
+Developing with it made my life so much easier.

 There's not enough space in this post to discuss the brilliance of RequireJS so if you want to get up and running with it, I'm going to push you to [read the RequireJS API docs](http://requirejs.org/docs/api.html).
-The JavaScript/WordPress issues mentioned above were RequireJS-related so that future blog post will discuss it a bit.
-And I MIGHT do a complete RequireJS screencast in the future.
+The previously mentioned JavaScript/WordPress issues were RequireJS-related so that future post will discuss it a bit.
+And I MIGHT do a RequireJS screencast in the future...not 100% sure about this yet.

-I also suggest that you [read this GitHub Gist](https://gist.github.com/desandro/4686136) where David Desandro from Twitter asked a question that sparked an excellent discussion about the benefits of RequireJS.
-It also discusses [AMD](https://github.com/amdjs/amdjs-api/wiki/AMD), which RequireJS is heavily based upon.
+I also suggest that you [read this GitHub Gist](https://gist.github.com/desandro/4686136) where David Desandro from Twitter asked a question that sparked an excellent discussion about the benefits of RequireJS as well as [AMD](https://github.com/amdjs/amdjs-api/wiki/AMD), which RequireJS is heavily based upon.

 There are some great comments in the Gist, many by well-known members of the JS Community.
-Read them all, especially the first comment from [Ben Alman A.K.A. "cowboy"](http://benalman.com/) which perfectly sums up how RequireJS eliminates a lot of worry from JavaScript development.
+Read them all, especially the first comment from [cowboy](http://benalman.com/) that perfectly sums up how RequireJS eliminates lots of stress from JavaScript development.

 <a name="other-javscript"></a>
 ### The Rest Of The JavaScript
+Along with things bought in by the ads and Disqus, RequireJS certainly doesn't interact with all the sites JavaScipt.

-Modernizr is one of the JS files that don't interact with RequireJS.
+Modernizr is one such thing.
 While RequireJS should be placed as to close to the bottom as possible, it's best practice to place Modernizr above the closing `<head>` tag.
 The Google Fonts load in using the JS-based [Google/Typekit Web Font Loader](https://github.com/typekit/webfontloader) and should be placed at the top of the page before Modernizr

-The rest of the JavaScript outside of RequireJS loads asynchronously, i.e., it loads in a manner that doesn't hinder asset loading or content rendering.
-Note that the minified RequireJS runs JavaScript in the same way.
+The rest of the JavaScript that's outside of the RequireJS process loads asynchronously, i.e., it loads in a manner that doesn't hinder asset loading or content rendering.
+In this context, note two things:

+1. RequireJS also runs its code asynchronously.

-Also note that the Web Font Loader code loads synchronously, but *can* load asynchronously.
+2. the Web Font Loader code actually loads synchronously, but *can* load asynchronously.
 But [as its documentation states](https://github.com/typekit/webfontloader#get-started), it will generate a lot of [FOUTS](http://www.paulirish.com/2009/fighting-the-font-face-fout/).

-The async code consists of:
+The asynchronous code consists of:

 * __[Google Analytics/Webmaster Tools code](https://support.google.com/analytics/answer/1142414?hl=en)__: the combined code tracks crawl errors, sitemap errors, traffic,etc.